Varisck/GraphCpp/README.md

 This Graph library is a C++ template library that provides an implementation of a graph data structure.
 It allows you to create and manipulate graphs with nodes and edges.
 This library supports both undirected and directed graphs.

+This library is a personal project developed to explore and familiarize with various features of C++ programming language.

 ## Features
 - Templated implementation: The library is designed as a C++ template, allowing you to create graphs with custom key, data, and cost types.
 - Node management: You can add, remove, and access nodes using their keys.